thib-info/bds-project/README.md

 # Museum Dating

-Our application intend to propose cultural date that you can enjoy in solo or share with someone.
+Our application intends to propose cultural dates that you can enjoy in solo or with whoever .
 Based on the layout of Tinder, this time you're not matching with somebody but with something.
-And this something is the object that you'll visit inside one of the museum of Ghent city.
+This thing is the exhibited item that you'll visit inside one of the museums in the city of Ghent.

 ## Installation